LoyolaChicagoCSClassroom/c-bootcamp-mjuarez4/r-forth/README.md

 Tasks:
+-- Add support for variables and constants: NOT COMPLETE
+    -- variable <variable name> COMPLETE 3/18
+    -- <variable name> -> COMPLETE 3/18
+    -- support ! to store value NOT COMPLETE
--- Add support for variables and constants: NOT COMPLETE -- Add support for conditions (boolean expressions): NOT COMPLETE
-    -- equal: COMPLETE 3/14
+    -- <variable name> @ -> push value onto stack NOT COMPLETE -- Add support for conditions (boolean expressions): COMPLETE -- equal: COMPLETE 3/14
     -- gt: COMPLETE 3/14
     -- lt: COMPLETE 3/14
     -- AND: COMPLETE 3/14
     -- OR: COMPLETE 3/14
     -- INVERT: COMPLETE 3/14
--- Add support for conditionals (e.g., if-else) and loops: NOT COMPLETE -- Add support for functions: NOT COMPLETE
+    -- Not included: . after operands (prints instead of pushes to stack) -- Add support for conditionals (e.g., if-else) and loops: NOT COMPLETE -- Add support for functions: NOT COMPLETE
--- Add support fofr the REPL of FORTH: NOT COMPLETE
+-- Add support for the REPL of FORTH: NOT COMPLETE

 --Working User inferface: COMPLETED 3/12
 --Unit testing for every feature: NOT COMPLETE